-When the dogs are about a year and a half old, our instructors compare the dogs' temperaments and skills with the needs of people who have requested dogs.
+All the dogs enter advance learning around 12 to14 months at which time the specialized skills are being taught and mastered.
+It is when the dogs are about a year and a half old, our instructors compare the dogs' temperaments and skills with the needs of people who have requested dogs.
 When we find a potential match, we do extensive interviews with the client to identify their specific requirements.
 We then do highly individualized training for the dog(s) we believe will work best for that client.
-By the time the client comes for team training, the dog has had up to two years of education and socialization.
+By the time the client comes for team training, the dog has had up to 1500 hours of education and socialization.